rongrimes/charlieplex6/README.md

   * MU04-4101 Yellow-Green
 * 3 x 220 ohm resistors

-The MU04 units are now obsolete and there's not even a Fritzing image for it.
+The MU04 units are now obsolete and there's not even a Fritzing image for any of them.
 I replaced the LED bar with 3 discrete LEDs in the Breadboard image.

 &nbsp;